 Tips for hosting apartment parties

 Each strata scheme has a unique set of by-laws that govern the residence.
-Pay key attention to by-laws regarding visitor parking, maximum occupancy, smoking, pets and garbage areas.
-By-laws may also contain information about how often and how long you can use common areas and facilities.
+Pay extra attention to by-laws or building rules regarding visitor parking, maximum occupancy, smoking, pets and garbage areas.
+By-laws or building rules may also contain information about how often and how long you can use common areas and facilities.
 It may be necessary to inform guests of certain rules prior to their arrival and think of some solutions to ensure that both neighbours and guests are kept happy.

 2. Keep the neighbours happy